Ksreyan0725/My_personal_portfolio/README.md

 - HTML5 for semantic structure
 - CSS3 with custom properties (CSS variables) for theming
 - JavaScript (ES6+) for logic and interactivity
-- Lenis (`@studio-freight/lenis`) for smooth scrolling
+- Lenis for smooth scrolling
-- Service Worker for offline functionality and caching
+- Service Worker for offline functionality

 Hosted on GitHub Pages with automatic deployment.